 Table of contents

 Visitors in Google Maps are one of the many types of company presentations within the search engine.
-They appear both in Google Maps and in organic search results, and in several possible places – on the right side of the page, among other results, or at the very bottom of the page.
-For a single query, one or more business cards may appear, depending on what we asked Google.
+They appear both in Google Maps and in organic search results and in several possible places—on the right side of the page, among other results, or at the very bottom of the page.
+Depending on what we asked Google, one or more business cards may appear for a single query.

-How to make our business card appear in Google maps at all?
+How do we make our business cards appear in Google Maps at all?

-First we need to set up an account Google My Business for our business, and then following the directions add our business to Google Maps.
+First, we need to set up an account on Google My Business for our business and then, following the directions, add our business to Google Maps.
 The next step is to verify its ownership so that you can manage the data published in the results.
-There are several options for verifying a business card – from a sms code to a phone number, to a card with a code sent by mail.
-So it can take a while to verify our business card, but just as well a few weeks.
+There are several options for verifying a business card—from an SMS code to a phone number to a card with a code sent by mail.
+So it can take a while to verify our business card, but it just takes a few weeks.

-If we have happily created our business card, we move on to the stage of filling in the data, and here Google My Company gives us really a lot of options.
-And it is how we complete our business card that will have the greatest impact on the positions it will appear in the organic results.
+If we have happily created our business card, we move on to the stage of filling in the data, and here, Google My Company gives us really a lot of options.
+How we complete our business card will have the greatest impact on the positions it will appear in the organic results.

-It’s how we complete our business card that will have the greatest impact on the positions it will appear in the organic results.
+How we complete our business card will have the greatest impact on the positions it appears in the organic results.

 When does one, and when do multiple business cards of companies appear in the results?

-One business card of a company appears only for a fairly limited number of variants of user queries.
-First, when they inquire about a specific company, typing in phrases like “company name,” “company name + address,” “company name + directions,” and so on.
-Then the algorithm recognizes that the user is only interested in this one company and other results will not be of value to him.
+One company’s business card appears only for a fairly limited number of variants of user queries.
+First, when they inquire about a specific company, type in phrases like „company name,” „company name + address,” „company name + directions,” and so on.
+Then, the algorithm recognizes that the user is only interested in this one company and other results will not be of value to him.

-In other cases, we will certainly get more than one result for the query we typed in.
-As we know, that at most, attracts the most users.
-So how to make our business card appear as high as possible?
+In other cases, we will get more than one result for the query we typed in.
+As we know, that attracts the most users at most.
+So, how can we make our business card appear as high as possible?
 The answer, of course, is positioning.

 How to position a company’s business card in Google Maps?

-Positioning a business card is basically just optimizing it thoroughly.
-The most important thing to start with will, of course, be the name of the business card, as it forms its headline.
-It’s a good idea to include the company’s name in its entirety, and if our company has multiple branches, each should have a separate business card that will have the city distinguished in the name – e.g. “Warsaw branch”, “Warsaw office”, etc.
+Positioning a business card is basically optimizing it thoroughly.
+Of course, the most important thing to start with will be the name of the business card, as it forms its headline.
+It’s a good idea to include the company’s name in its entirety, and if our company has multiple branches, each should have a separate business card that will have the city distinguished in the name—e.g., „Warsaw branch,” „Warsaw office,” etc.

-Then we move on to filling in the contact information, such as addresses, phone numbers, email, www or opening hours.
-Keeping an eye on the validity of the data is extremely important, and we should not forget to update it if any information changes, as it is very easy to verify it, and outdated data can affect our image in the eyes of potential customers.
+Then, we move on to filling in the contact information, such as addresses, phone numbers, email, www, or opening hours.
+Keeping an eye on the validity of the data is extremely important, and we should not forget to update it if any information changes.
+It is very easy to verify, and outdated data can affect our image in the eyes of potential customers.

-The business card should also be visually appealing, so it is worth publishing high-quality photos within it, among which will be the logo, photographs of the inside and outside of the headquarters, product photos or realizations.
-Particularly important are photos of the headquarters, due to the fact that they can be quite an aid in reaching the indicated address.
+The business card should also be visually appealing, so it is worth publishing high-quality photos within it.
+These will include the logo, photographs of the inside and outside of the headquarters, and product photos or realizations.
+Particularly important are photos of the headquarters, as they can be quite an aid in reaching the indicated address.

 Another important element is customer reviews and ratings.
 If we have a new business card with a small number of ratings, it will not appear high in the results.
-So it’s worth encouraging our customers to leave a mark in the form of a rating and preferably a comment.
-In the feedback section, we can download a dedicated link and send it to people who have used our products or services, for them to describe their impressions of working with us.
+So, it’s worth encouraging our customers to leave a mark in the form of a rating and, preferably, a comment.
+In the feedback section, we can download a dedicated link and send it to people who have used our products or services so they can describe their impressions of working with us.

 How to make our Google business card more attractive?